 So today I’m going to make a list of useful things I can do in a spare few minutes/hours/days.
 Then I can spend the next wet, miserable day editing it, prioritising items, planning how to do them.
 I can make further lists of all the steps I need to take to achieve each thing on the first list.
 I can makes lists of information I need, equipment I’ll use, the people who can help me.

 Then maybe I’ll make a start.

 But lists can also be helpful in building your self-esteem.
-You can make lists of things you’re grateful for, or things you’re proud of, or of compliments you’ve received.
+You can make lists of things you’re grateful for, or things you’re proud of, or of compliments people give you.
 Try to add at least one thing to each list every day.
 And when you’re feeling a bit down about yourself, get those lists out and read through them to remind yourself of how good you really are.